Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Results

-The celebrated `Krusell-Smith' (KS) model \cite{KrusellSmith1998} is a mean field model with ex-ante identical households that face discrete shocks of individual unemployment and aggregate technology.
-As illustrated in the bottom right panel of Figure~\ref{fig:illustration}, our framework can recover the KS model with a large number of identical agents and appropriately defined shocks.
-In other words, our approach can give rise to mean field results in the limit
+The celebrated `Krusell--Smith' (KS) model \cite{KrusellSmith1998} is a mean-field model with ex-ante identical households that face discrete shocks of individual unemployment and aggregate technology.
+As illustrated in the bottom right panel of Figure~\ref{fig:illustration}, our framework can recover the mean-field KS limit with a large number of identical agents

 In practice, in our experiments we use $n=20$ agents as we expect this to be sufficient to reproduce trends and distributions of the mean field limit.
 Furthermore, to recover the precise KS model behaviour, we set up the aggregate and individual shocks in close agreement with the original model.
 Specifically, we let the aggregate technology factor $A_t$ follow a two‐state Markov chain $A_t \in [A_t^{g}, A_t^{b}]$.
-In the ``good'' ($g$) or ''bad'' ($b$) state, technology is respectively higher $A_t^{g} = 1.02$ or lower $A_t^{b} = 0.98$.
+In the `good' ($g$) or `bad' ($b$) state, technology is respectively higher $A_t^{g} = 1.02$ or lower $A_t^{b} = 0.98$.
 Furthermore, individual households also follow a two-state Markov chain, being either employed and supplying $\ell^i_t = \bar\ell = 1.11$ units of labour, or being unemployed and supplying no labour ($\ell^i_t = 0$).
 The transition probabilities between aggregate and individual states are taken from \cite{KrusellSmith1998}.
-They are calibrated to make the expected duration of each regime eight periods, and in such a way that the unemployment rate is around $4\%$ in good states and $10\%$ in bad states.
+They are calibrated to US data to make the expected duration of each regime eight periods, and in such a way that the unemployment rate is around $4\%$ in good states and $10\%$ in bad states.
 Since labour is fixed, we let the RL household choose only the consumption fraction $\hat{c}^i_t$ and set $b=0$ in the reward function.
-Finally, in agreement with \cite{KrusellSmith1998}, we set the observation space to $\mathbf{x}^i_t=(k^i_t,\ell^i_{t-1},K_t,A_t)$.
+Finally, in agreement with \cite{KrusellSmith1998}, we set the observation space to $\mathbf{x}^i_t=(k^i_t,\ell^i_{t},K_t,A_t)$.
+The results of these experiments are given in Figure~\ref{fig:KS_results} through a single illustrative training run, and discussed below.
+Statistics over different seeds are available in \cite[Appendix]{gabriele2025heterogeneous_ARXIV}.